Emley AFC is

 In the

-summer of 2019, it was all change at the club reclaimed their old title of
+summer of 2019, the club reclaimed their old title of

 and the club was moved sideways owing to geographical reasons to the North West